 Lauren Schudde is an assistant professor of Educational Leadership and Policy at The University of Texas at Austin.
-She is also a faculty research affiliate of the UT's Population Research Center and the Charles A. Dana Center and Teachers College's Community College Research Center.
+She is also a faculty research affiliate of the UTs Population Research Center and the Charles A. Dana Center and Teachers Colleges Community College Research Center.
 Her research examines the impact of educational policies and practices on college student outcomes, with a primary interest in how higher education can be better leveraged to ameliorate socioeconomic inequality in the United States.
-Ongoing projects examine how community college students respond to institutional transfer policies, the influence of dev-ed math reform on student outcomes, and labor market returns to different types of postsecondary degrees.
+Ongoing projects examine how community college students respond to institutional transfer policies, the influence of dev-ed math reform on student outcomes, labor market returns to different types of postsecondary degrees, and the trajectory of English Learners through K-12 into (and through) the higher education.

 Schudde received her PhD in Sociology from the University of Wisconsin-Madison, where she was an IES pre-doctoral fellow in the Interdisciplinary Training Program in Education Sciences, a program focused on training emerging education researchers in statistical methods and using research to inform policy and practice.
 Prior to joining the faculty at UT, she was a postdoctoral fellow at the Community College Research Center at Teachers College, Columbia University.
 Her work has been published in the Sociology of Education, Journal of Human Resources, AERA Open, Review of Research in Education, Review of Higher Education, Research in Higher Education, and Community College Review.